Asbestos in the Attic

 - popcorn ceilings

 Construction products in good condition may not release fibers.
 Always contact a professional if a material shows signs of damage, such as tears, cracks, or deterioration due to older water damage.
 Don't touch the product when examining it; you may unintentionally release fibers into the air.
 Asbestos fibers can become airborne when:

 - disturbing loose-fill vermiculite insulation

 - removing deteriorating roofing shingles and siding containing asbestos

 - sanding or scraping vinyl asbestos tiles

-- breaking apart acoustical ceilings tiles
+- breaking apart acoustical ceiling tiles

 - sanding or disturbing acoustical plaster that gives ceilings and walls the soft, textured look

-- sanding or scraping older asbestos coatings such as roofing compounds, spackling, sealants, paint, putty, caulking or drywall
+- sanding or scraping older asbestos coatings such as roofing compounds, spackling, sealants, paint, putty, caulking, or drywall

 - drilling, sawing, or smoothing rough edges of asbestos materials